Roll-off dumpster rental sizes are measured in cubic yards, indicating the volume of debris they can hold.

 - Whole-home window or siding replacement (small-to-medium size home)

 A 40 yard dumpster holds 40 cubic yards of waste.

-Again, dumpster sizes and dumpster dimensions are not standardized, but common dumpster dimensions for a 40 yard dumpster are: 22 ft. long by 8 ft. wide by 8 ft. high.
+Again, dumpster sizes and dimensions may vary but common dimensions for a 40 yard dumpster are 22 ft long by 8 ft wide by 8 ft high.

 What fits in a 40 yard dumpster?

 - Window or siding replacement for a large home

 - New construction or major addition debris (larger home)

 - Large amounts of demolition debris, trash, paper, or cardboard

 The 3 biggest factors that you should consider when choosing a dumpster size are: